R1nge/Suika/README.md

 Scripting

 # Modding guide
+The game supports image of any size in PNG JPEG formats
+But, to avoid lag spikes while loading images, it's better to stick to recomended sizes
-Suika skin sprite = 256x256
+Suika skin sprite = 256-512
-Suika ui icon sprite = 128x128
+Suika ui icon sprite = 128-256
-Container skin sprite = 128x128 (should change to 256x256)
+Container skin sprite = 256-512

 Look at the example mod